Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/postgresql_01_capabilities/guide.fr-fr.md

 #### Nodes and replicas

 - **Essential**: the cluster can support at most one node.
-- **Business**: the cluster is delivered with 2 nodes by default.
+- **Business/Production**: the cluster is delivered with 2 nodes by default.
 Adding read replicas is planned.
-- **Enterprise**: the cluster is delivered with 3 nodes by default.
+- **Enterprise/Advanced**: the cluster is delivered with 3 nodes by default.
 Adding read replicas is planned.

 #### License type